-From here we climb the remarkable col de l'Arpettaz, with its 49 hairpin bends, many in a shady beech forest before reaching the high alpine pastures.
-There's a refuge on top for a café before the precipitous descent to the balcony road to Flumet.
+From here we climb the remarkable col de l'Arpettaz, with its 49 hairpin bends.
+Many of these are in a shady beech forest before reaching the high alpine pastures.
+There's a refuge on top for a coffee and cake before the precipitous descent to the balcony road to Flumet.